 Pre-Game Rules Checklist

-• [ ] Variant: Is it Texas Hold'em, Omaha, or Stud?
+- [ ] Variant: Is it Texas Hold'em, PLO, or a local variation?

-• [ ] Betting Limit: No Limit (NL), Pot Limit (PL), or Fixed Limit?
+- [ ] Betting Limit: No-Limit (NL), Pot-Limit (PL), or Fixed-Limit?

 Common Mistakes to Avoid